 Why the history of sand art La Orotava takes the ancient crafts quantum leaps further.

-is not the one of La Orotava which takes your breath away.
+The oldest form of sand art is not the one of La Orotava which takes your breath away.

 No, its most ancient art form goes